Tommy Moore (baseball): St. Louis Cardinals

+Moore was traded along with Ray Sadecki from the Mets to the St. Louis Cardinals for Joe Torre on October 13, 1974.
 Cardinal manager Red Schoendienst did not seem to have much faith in Moore, as he was used strictly in mop up duty for the entirety of his two month stay with the club.
 Despite a respectable 3.86 ERA posted during his tenure in St. Louis, every time he was called upon to pitch, the Redbirds were already losing, and usually by several runs.

 Texas Rangers

 Moore was sent along with Ed Brinkman from the Cardinals to the Texas Rangers for Willie Davis on June 4, 1975.
 He had a similar role in Texas; however, after pitching 9 2/3 innings over five appearances, and only allowing one earned run, he was given more responsibility.
 Moore entered a save situation on July 28, but was unable to convert, and ended up being credited with the loss.
 A week later, despite pitching well, he suffered a hard luck loss on his record against the California Angels, and once again found himself in mop up duty for the remainder of the season.
 Moore spent all of 1976 with the Rangers' triple A affiliate, the Sacramento Solons.